cyclejs/cyclejs/time/README.md

 ```

 #### `debounce(period)`
-An operator that can be used with `.compose` to filter out events if an event had previously occurred within the given `period`.
+An operator that can be used with `.compose`. `debounce` delays events by the given `period` and only emits them if no other event occurs in the meantime.

 ```js
 const input    = Time.diagram(`---1-----3-4----5-|`);